nathanaelrorie/Baseball-On-the-Clock/README.md

 there was no correlation between a change in tempo and a change in ERA or strikeout percentage between the 2022 and 2023 seasons.

+*You can use the interactive visualization in the notebook to experiment with the correlations between different variables in the dataset.*

 ![era v tempo final](https://github.com/nathanaelrorie/senior-project/assets/129222776/d721dba4-6d90-464b-8eb2-ab18368bfb96)
 ![k v tempo final](https://github.com/nathanaelrorie/senior-project/assets/129222776/47a8a73d-7af6-49a9-be50-bd64bf1b4f20)